Site Map

 There's one report that President James Madison felt the 1811-12 quakes and thought intruders were in the White House.

 A catastrophic quake, above magnitude seven, can be expected about every 500 years, though scientists say there's about a ten percent chance of one happening anytime in any 50-year period.
-Scientists find evidence of big quakes dating to 4000 BC even though the river has washed away much of the older evidence. source
+Scientists find evidence of big quakes dating to 4000 BC and further, even though the river has washed away much of the older evidence. source

 It is not uncommon to have perhaps three small quakes, magnitude 1.5 - 2.0 reported in this area in a single day in the counties surrounding New Madrid and across the river in Lake or Dyer County, Tn.
 Few people notice.
 Here's the last week's worth.